marcoemrich/schools_of_tdd_dojo/handout/terms_building_blocks.md

-# Die sieben Schulen der TDD - Terms and Building Blocks
+# Schools of TDD - Terms and Building Blocks

 In alphabetic order, because we want to easily find each entry when mentioned.